 Svar Simpson is a visual artist with a central practice in sculpture, also working in performance, film, new technology and urban art forms.
 The pervading theme running through the work focuses on transmutation.
 The human body is acknowledged as an integral contribution to the mechanics of an interdisciplinary production.

 FADO presents Open Surgery, an interactive live art installation with British artists Oreet Ashery and Svar Simpson.
 This is the latest instalment in FADO’s ongoing Public Spaces / Private Places series.
+Presented with support from the British Council and London Arts.

 Surgery (Concise Oxford Dictionary)